FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1987/1987-05-30-the-lena-zavaroni-show.md

 subtitle: The New Embassy Centre, Skegness
 description: The New Embassy Centre, Skegness.
 post_description: The New Embassy Centre, Skegness.
-categories: [Theatre-New Embassy Centre, Skegness, OnThisDay30May]
+categories: ["Theatre-New Embassy Centre, Skegness", OnThisDay30May]
 onthisdaylink: false
 ---